Note: Due to the COVID-19 pandemic, lending criteria have changed. Please contact us for more details.

 Yes!
-If you have many years of experience in borrowing and repaying loans then lenders are more likely to trust you with future commitments.
+If you have many years of experience in borrowing and repaying loans, then lenders are more likely to trust you with future commitments.

 Beware of being labelled a “credit junkie”, it’s better to have one or two credit cards that are paid on time then to have too many debts as you’ll be seen as someone that can’t control their spending.

-In the past, if you have a track record of perfect payments on a car loan with Westpac then generally Westpac would give you a higher credit rating than a bank such as ANZ or NAB that you’ve never had any history with.
+In the past, if you had a track record of perfect payments on a car loan with Westpac then generally Westpac would give you a higher credit rating than a bank such as ANZ or NAB that you’ve never had any history with.

 Will having an open bank account improve my credit rating?

-Yes, if you have a bank account open with a lender then this will give you a credit rating with that lender.
+Yes, if you have a bank account open with a lender, then this will give you a credit rating with that lender.
 To get the best possible rating, your account must:

 - Never be overdrawn.

-- Always have a healthy balance (i.e. not running out of money prior to pay day).
+- Always have a healthy balance (i.e. not running out of money prior to payday).